East Coast

 Central BBQ

-A relative newcomer to Memphis BBQ scene, Central BBQ opening in 2002 though has four locations in Memphis.
+A relative newcomer to the Memphis BBQ scene, Central BBQ opened in 2002, and it has four locations in Memphis.
 The pulled pork (shredded) is a standout.
 And the pork ribs are a must for rib lovers.
-Also find house-made pork rinds and potato chips.
+Also, find house-made pork rinds and potato chips.

 Dyer’s Burgers

-Skip the burgers and sample the chicken strips that offer a zip and rival some of the best fried chicken around.
+Skip the burgers and sample the chicken strips, which offer a zip and rival some of the best-fried chicken around.
 The basket of four will feed two big kids.
-Also the house-made shakes and malts are a treat.
+Also, the homemade shakes and malts are a treat.

 Located at 205 Beale St. Open daily from 11 a.m. to 10 p.m.